silverwolfceh/jarp/README.md

-# maiopi - Just another raspberry project
+# MPI - Just another raspberry project

 ## Description
 This is a raspberry project which run mainly on raspberry pi board.
 It can monitor the system status, control your light and camera

 ## How to
 1. Checkout this project